AlexGMAY/Alexander-May/README.md

 # Alexander May Portfolio
-Aexander's own fullstack Portfolio Website coded with NextJS.
+Aexander's fullstack Portfolio Website coded with NextJS, TailwindCSS and TypeScript.